luoyetx/JDA/README.md

 ### QQ Group

 There is a QQ group 347185749.
-If you are a [Tencent QQ][qq] user, welcome to join this group and we can discuss more there.
+If you are a [Tencent QQ][qq] user, welcome to join this group to discuss face related algorithm.

 ### License